Deloitte Case Interview: Step-By-Step Guide (2024)

 Tip #6: Present a clear, logical story for your recommendation

 Remember that consultants need to convince clients to follow their proposed recommendations.
-Being articulate and persuasive are necessary skills for consultants.
+Being articulate and persuasive are necessary skills for management consultants.

 When you deliver your recommendation, try to make it a coherent story.
 This will make your recommendation easier to follow and more compelling.